What is a product team?

 Why we keep our product teams small

 With our many years of experience in digital product development, we’ve realized the importance of keeping product teams small.
 For us, the sweet spot is around 4-10 people.
-Although, this number can certainly fluctuate to cater the specific needs of a given team.
+Although, this number can certainly fluctuate to cater to the specific needs of a given team.

 Jeff Bezos contributes some of his success to the “2 Pizza Rule” - making sure the group is always small enough to be fed with only 2 pizzas.
 Why is small best, you ask?
-A part of the reason is because communication breaks down as teams grow larger.
+A part of the reason is that communication breaks down as teams grow larger.

 It often becomes more difficult, costly and inconvenient to get everyone on the same page the bigger the group is.
 This is why smaller teams are ultimately more efficient.
 (To dive deeper into this idea, check out Edmond Lau’s article on how communication is the first casualty of a team’s growth.)

 Another detrimental consequence of this breakdown in communication is the knowledge gap that occurs between members of a disconnected team.
 Without the ability to quickly ask questions or directly debrief one another on issues that arise, team members can be left with a broken understanding of the project they’re responsible for.

 At Crema we keep our teams small so that knowledge share is happening and stable progress is being made.
 We believe that keeping product teams small ultimately assures that the group stays agile and effective.

 What’s the difference between product teams and departments?

 Google defines a department as, “a division of a large organization such as a government, university, business, or shop, dealing with a specific subject, commodity, or area of activity.”
 This definition exposes why departments are inherently problematic: they’re divisive.

 Departments typically silo individuals into separate groups, where they only interact with individuals who have similar skill sets.
 The trouble with companies basing their departments off of their people’s similarities is that it’s actually their people’s differences that make them thrive.